DiegoBiagini/LoopQCompetition/README.md

     python eval_challenge.py <csv_path> <audio_path>

 Model weights are supposed to be in "saved_models/MMFUSION_train/MMFUSION.tar", if not found download them from Azure to that location.
-The link to the weights is saved in the "code/weights_url.txt" file, not provided in this repository The predictions are saved in another csv file with the same name as the one given in input plus a suffix.
+The link to the weights is saved in the "code/weights_url.txt" file, not provided in this repository.
+The predictions are saved in another csv file with the same name as the one given in input plus a suffix.